An Infant with a head tilt

 Olivia tended to cry during the physical therapy stretches because the stretching movements were in the direction her neck just didn’t want to bend.
 But because they seemed to be slowly, slowly helping, Mom kept taking her.
 Mom was even faithfully performing more of them at home between the sessions.

 Well fed and rested, Olivia smiled and cooed through her first 30-minute visit with me.
 Fascial counterstrain techniques only take her head in the direction it feels comfortable, so Olivia stayed interested in her toys, not the treatment.
-Her head tilt resolved that first day, so I did not expect to see her beautiful face again.
+Her head tilt resolved that first day.

 Babies also feel more joy when their movement is restored.